jdhao/nvim-config/docs/README.md

 ## pyls

-[Pyls](https://github.com/palantir/python-language-server) is a Language Server for Python for completion, linting, go to definition, etc.
+[Pyls](https://github.com/palantir/python-language-server) is a Python Language Server for completion, linting, go to definition, etc.

 ```
 pip install "python-language-server[all]"